ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-railway.md

 - Vercel-specific API routes and exports.
 - Edge function implementations that don't translate elsewhere.
 - ISR, Image Optimization, and other Vercel-native features.
-- Environment variable handling tied to Vercel's deployment model.
+- Environment variable handling is tied to Vercel's deployment model.

 ### **Railway's Lock-in: Minimal**

 Railway uses standard Docker containers.
-Your Express application runs identically on Railway, AWS, Google Cloud, or any container platform.
+Your Express application runs identically on Railway, [AWS](https://aws.amazon.com/), [Google Cloud](https://cloud.google.com/), or any container platform.
 Your Dockerfile and application code move without modification.
-Railway-specific features like service linking translate easily to standard container orchestration tools like Kubernetes or Docker Compose.
+Railway-specific features like service linking translate easily to standard container orchestration tools like [Kubernetes](https://kubernetes.io/) or [Docker Compose](https://docs.docker.com/compose/).

 Here are some interesting migrations scenarios:

 - **Vercel → Railway**: 1-4 weeks for a medium application or more.
-It will refactoring serverless functions into Express routes, replacing Vercel APIs, rearchitecting platform-specific features.
+It will refactor serverless functions into Express routes, replacing Vercel APIs, and rearchitecting platform-specific features.
 - **Railway → Vercel**: Extremely difficult or impossible if you use WebSockets, background workers, or long-running tasks.
 This will require fundamental rearchitecture with external services.
 - **Railway → Any Container Platform**: It will take days.
-You just need to export your Dockerfile, update the environment variables, redeploy.
-It works perfectlyy on AWS ECS, Google Cloud Run, Azure, DigitalOcean, Fly.io, or your own servers.
+You need to export your Dockerfile, update the environment variables, and redeploy.
+It works perfectly on [AWS ECS](https://aws.amazon.com/ecs/), [Google Cloud Run](https://cloud.google.com/run), [Azure](https://azure.microsoft.com/), [DigitalOcean](https://www.digitalocean.com/), [Fly.io](https://fly.io/), or your own servers.

+### The Next.js Factor

+Vercel created Next.js, and while it's open source, certain features work best (or only) on Vercel's infrastructure.
+ISR (Incremental Static Regeneration), Edge Runtime, and Image Optimization are tightly coupled to Vercel's platform.

+Deploying Next.js to other platforms often means losing these features or implementing workarounds.
+This isn't accidental lock-in, but it does mean choosing Vercel and Next.js together creates a stronger platform dependency than using Express on either platform.

 ### Our Takeaway